Aussie health insurer NIB defers premium hike yet again

+Adds details on deferral in paragraphs 3-5, CEO quote in paragraph 6

-June 27 (Reuters) - Australia's NIB Holdings Ltd NHF.AX postponed its annual health insurance premium hike yet again, the insurer said on Tuesday, as claims continued to languish in the aftermath of the COVID-19 pandemic.
+June 27 (Reuters) - Australian insurer NIB Holdings Ltd NHF.AX postponed its annual health insurance premium hike yet again on Tuesday, as claims continued to languish in the aftermath of the COVID-19 pandemic.

+The premium increase was initially expected to take effect on April 1, but has now been postponed a couple of times to Oct.
+1.

+"The deferral, which affects more than 651,000 members, is one of a range of measures NIB has provided following a slowdown in claims due to the impact of COVID-19," the company said in a statement.

 ((Harish.Sridharan@thomsonreuters.com; Twitter: https://twitter.com/damnit_saladin;))